johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 There are **many** fantastic lessons, patterns and ideas developed by the Akka community–many of which inspire this proposal–however, it is limited in its expression power, because it is _just a library_.
-In contrast, this effort here is colaborative with the compiler infrastructure, including type checking, and thread-safety, concurrency model hooks and code generation built-into the language on various layers of the project.
+In contrast, this effort here is collaborative with the compiler infrastructure, including type checking, and thread-safety, concurrency model hooks and code generation built-into the language on various layers of the project.

 Needless to say, what we are able to achieve API wise and also because who the target audience of this project is, we are taking different tradeoffs in the API design - favoring a more language integrated model, for the benefit of feeling natural for the developers first discovering actor model programming.
 By doing so, we aim to provide a model that, as Akka has in the past, will mature well over the next 10 years, as systems become more and more distributed and programming such systems becomes more commonplace than ever before.